Antonio Grimaldi Cebà

-Antonio Grimaldi Cebà (1534 in Genoa – 1599 in Genoa) was the 79th Doge of the Republic of Genoa.
+Antonio Grimaldi Cebà (1534–1599) was the 79th Doge of the Republic of Genoa.

 Biography

 In political and territorial management, the mandate of Doge Antonio Grimaldi Cebà was marked by the start of new negotiations for the purchase of the territory of Sassello by the lord Giovanni Andrea Doria, grandson of the famous Genoese admiral Andrea Doria, who eventually "gave in" only in 1616 after the disbursement by the Genoese of 160 thousand florins.
 No less difficult was the acquisition of the Marquisate of Zuccarello due to the contrasts with the nearby Duchy of Savoy.
 After the two years, his Doge's mandate ended on November 26, 1595, Grimaldi was then appointed perpetual procurator; until his death he held other state offices.
 He died in Genoa in 1599.